Documentation

 Step 2: Supplier Lead Time

 Enter how many days it typically takes to receive inventory from your supplier after placing an order.
-This is the single most important setting — it determineswhen skubird tells you to reorder.
+This is the single most important setting.
+It determineswhen skubird tells you to reorder.

 You can set different lead times per product later on each product's detail page.